bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Retrieves the value of the nested key indicated by the given selector list from a dictionary or list.
+### Retrieves the value of the nested key indicated by the given selector list from a dictionary or list

 -   Use `functools.reduce()` to iterate over the `selectors` list.
 -   Apply `operator.getitem()` for each key in `selectors`, retrieving the value to be used as the iteratee for the next iteration.

 ```py
 from functools import reduce